paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 Part of finding common ground is finding allies.
 Any voting system that avoids vote-splitting will also allow allies to come together as a team.
 The scoring and pairwise systems mentioned above do this, and so do the methods in this section.

 To avoid vote-splitting, you could eliminate candidates that aren't doing well.
 That way they don't interfere with the main candidates.
-The main candidates won't see the smaller candidates and spoilers and can ally with them.
+The main candidates won't see the smaller candidates as spoilers and can ally with them.
 This method is called RCV and is getting more popular in the US.

 {% include sim.html link='[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04EMQz8l9Qu4md29zMQ3WqLQ1zFCShoEOLfcTwcBadTirF37MnY2a_W27bvHsRdD9qZO_FYZ-QLLZ6B_H0Ssyzrx0GNZxe7EpvOXNvWqVnbjJpXHFkhdHOydiTT6eYks9xl1rsM97qOp6OZClIYYgPAEgcgDXD65LzOE1KbqUkv85I6kiAAyIihJGU0ATIykC3I1mrQXkZ5roSLUKleVfAwpKm0M_2eWRygoakYl3NhSpa0lewM-BrINdC56BlY9dp_aYsyYANPBLuGoR3Lc1h1DO2KZ8TQ7gAM7QMlS93lGDo6gKsy8AKB1YXXKPlvtYBEwEGsBQMOBnoHlvV0ulzePh4_389taw-n15fzc_v-AdZjYJarAgAA)' title='Single-Winner Ranked Choice Voting'